Eneco/landscaper/README.md

 The CLI uses a command structure in the spirit of `git` et al. The main command is `landscaper apply` to apply a desired state.
 The `apply` command accepts the following arguments:

+    Usage:
+      landscaper apply [flags]

+    Flags:
           --chart-dir string    where the charts are stored (default "$HOME/.helm") --dir string          path to a folder that contains all the landscape desired state files; overrides LANDSCAPE_DIR (default ".")
-        --dry-run            simulate the applying of the landscape. useful in merge requests --namespace string   namespace to apply the landscape to; overrides LANDSCAPE_NAMESPACE (default "acceptance") --no-prefix          disable prefixing release names
+          --dry-run             simulate the applying of the landscape. useful in merge requests --namespace string    namespace to apply the landscape to; overrides LANDSCAPE_NAMESPACE (default "acceptance") --no-cronjob-update   replaces CronJob updates with a create+delete; k8s #35149 work around --no-prefix           disable prefixing release names
           --prefix string       prefix release names with this string instead of <namespace>; overrides LANDSCAPE_PREFIX -v, --verbose             be verbose

 Instead of using arguments, environment variables can be used.
 When arguments are present, they override environment variables.
 `--namespace` is used to isolate landscapes through Kubernetes namespaces.